Discrete Linear Canonical Transform on Graphs: Uncertainty Principle and Sampling

+In our previous research \cite{GLCT}, we introduced the graph linear canonical transform (GLCT) as a generalization of the DLCT in GSP.
+Serving as an extension of the GFT and the GFRFT, the GLCT, characterized by its three free parameters, exhibits strong adaptability and flexibility in signal processing.
+It demonstrates clear advantages in handling non-stationary signals and non-integer-order cases.
+We prove that it satisfies all expected properties, unifying GFT, GFRFT, graph chirp transform, and graph scale transform, and provide two examples of GLCT.

 In this paper, we further explore the uncertainty principle in the GLCT domain.
 The Heisenberg uncertainty principle in continuous-time signals \cite{UC}, highlights the fundamental trade-off between the signal's spread in time and its spread in frequency.
-Specifically, continuous-time signals cannot be perfectly localized in both time and frequency domains.
 In \cite{GspectralUC}, the uncertainty principle for graph signals was first introduced using geodesic distance, aiming to establish a connection between the signal spread at the vertices of the graph and its spectrum spread defined by GFT in the graph spectral domain.
 However, a key difference between graph signals and time signals is that, while time or frequency has a well-defined distance concept, graphs are not metric spaces.
 Additionally, the vertices of a graph can represent more complex signals, such as those in Hilbert spaces \cite{GHilbert}.
-To overcome the complexity of defining distances, M. Tsitsvero, and others \cite{GUncertainty} creatively introduced prolate spheroidal wave functions \cite{PSWfunctions1,PSWfunctions2} into graph signals, defining a new graph uncertainty principle using the energy percentage.
-We leverage this approach to derive the uncertainty principle in the GLCT domain.
+To overcome the complexity of defining distances, M. Tsitsvero et al. \cite{GUncertainty} creatively introduced prolate spheroidal wave functions \cite{PSWfunctions1,PSWfunctions2} into graph signals, defining a new graph uncertainty principle using the energy percentage.
 Leveraging this approach, we delineate the uncertainty principle in the GLCT domain, which proves to be broader in scope compared to those in the GFT domain.
 As the parameters of the GLCT undergo modifications, the scope of the uncertainty principle correspondingly shifts.
 This dynamic interplay furnishes pivotal insights for the formulation of the sampling theorem in the GLCT domain.